jeevanroy/Amazon-prodcts-info-scraping-using-python-and-BeautifulSoup/README.md

 - [x] Scrape all products from the given url.

 - [x] Scraped 20 pages of product listing pages.
-Ex: https://www.amazon.in/s?k=bags&crid=2M096C61O4MLT&qid=1653308124&sprefix=ba%2Caps%2 C283&ref=sr_pg_1
+One of the 20 pages/page example: https://www.amazon.in/s?k=bags&crid=2M096C61O4MLT&qid=1653308124&sprefix=ba%2Caps%2 C283&ref=sr_pg_1

 - [x] Saved the extracted data into a .csv file.